SURGroup/UQpy/docs/source/surrogates/pce/physics_informed.rst

 PdePce class
 """""""""""""""""""""""""""""""""""

-The second class in the PC :math:`^2` framework is :class:`.PdePce` containing PDE physical data and definitions of PDE in PCE context.
+The second class in the PC :math:`^2` framework is :class:`.PdePCE` containing PDE physical data and definitions of PDE in PCE context.
 The class is imported using the following command:

->>> from UQpy.surrogates.polynomial_chaos.physics_informed.PdePCE import PdePce
+>>> from UQpy.surrogates.polynomial_chaos.physics_informed.PdePCE import PdeCE

 .. autoclass:: UQpy.surrogates.polynomial_chaos.physics_informed.PdePCE.PdePce